Documentation Index

 Build the profile

-Before uploading the configuration profile to Microsoft Intune, create the SysAid .mobileconfig file using the following instructions:
+Before uploading the configuration profile to Microsoft Intune, create the SysAid.mobileconfig file:

 <?xml version="1.0" encoding="UTF-8"?>